 The unholy alliance

 Almost 200 years later, in 2014 and again with a lot of support from Russia, Europe braces against another big idea that would change the face of the earth.
-Our ancestors fought tyrants for their freedom, the right to shape their lives and sometimes for naked survival of the dispossessed masses.
+Our ancestors fought tyrants for their freedom, the right to shape their lives, and sometimes for the naked survival of the dispossessed masses.

 We would have another fight on our hands but we are not fighting it.
 The one for energy independence, which I would like to describe as one for energy freedom.

 Shale gas technology coming for the US is taking the world by storm and it has already changed it more than the collapse of communism did.
-For the first time in many decades, the US is free to take decisions on the world stage without worrying so much, what their Middle Eastern petroleum providers might make of them.
+For the first time in many decades, the US is free to make decisions on the world stage without worrying so much, about what their Middle Eastern petroleum providers might make of them.

 Events such as the establishment of an Islamic Caliphate in Syria and Iraq are worrisome for a whole host of reasons – not least of all when coming to concerns for the fate of human rights in the region.
-But on a purely economic level, it does not really affect the US as a nation anymore as with all the shale oil and gas supplies from its own soil it can take a relaxed stance.
+But on a purely economic level, it does not affect the US as a nation anymore as with all the shale oil and gas supplies from its soil it can take a relaxed stance.

 However, something much more important is happening.